FeelingFun/sxtools/README.md

 At value 1 creates noise between 0 and 1, so typically values below 0.1 will yield subtle results.

 ### Bake Occlusion
+SX Tools has a built-in ambient occlusion renderer.

-This section shows up only if Mental Ray for Maya or Arnold is installed.
+Additional button appears if Mental Ray for Maya is installed.
+Arnold support has been removed, but can be found in earlier revisions of the project.

+The built-in renderer and Mental Ray bake both the self-occlusion-only and everything-occludes-everything passes, and present a slider for blending between the two.
+Enabling a ground plane for the global pass is optional.

 Mental Ray for Maya can be downloaded from: https://forum.nvidia-arc.com/showthread.php?16656-Mental-Ray-for-Maya-2018-Version-1-2-1-Update Please note that Mental Ray has been discontinued by NVIDIA, but the plugin is still offered for free, without support. https://forum.nvidia-arc.com/showthread.php?16431-Withdrawal-of-NVIDIA-Mental-Ray-and-Mental-Ray-plugins-effective-November-20-2017&p=67166#post67166

-Mental Ray provides a straight-to-vertex occlusion baking, while the Arnold implementation bakes occlusion to a texture and reads that back to vertex colors.
-Using Mental Ray is recommended.
+SX Tool built-in renderer and Mental Ray both provide a straight-to-vertex occlusion baking, while the Arnold implementation bakes occlusion to a texture and reads that back to vertex colors.

-With Mental Ray, SX Tools bakes both the self-occlusion-only and everything-occludes-everything passes, and presents a slider for blending between the two.

 ![Occlusion Blending Example](/images/AOblend.gif)

-By default, each selected object is rendered separately, with an optional groundplane occluder.
-With Arnold, Shift-clicking the bake button will allow objects to occlude each other.

 ### Apply Master Palette
 ![Master Palette Example](/images/sxtools_palettevariations.jpg)